RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 - Use **throw;** instead of "throw ex;" in most situations to rethrow the current exception while preserving the original stack trace
 - Don't raise exceptions in finally clauses
-- When a method deep in the call stack throws an exception, catch it in a higher-level method to perform some logging or cleanup.
+- When your code can't recover from an exception, don't catch that exception.
+Enable methods further up the call stack to recover if possible.

 ## Basic Try-Catch-Finally